Trump presses Putin on Syria, US election meddling in first meeting

 President Trump pressed Russia’s Vladimir Putin on U.S. election meddling while also making headway on the Syria crisis during their first formal meeting on Friday, according to administration officials who offered details on the highly anticipated sit-down in Germany which lasted more than two hours.

-One of the big questions going into Friday’s meeting on the sidelines of the G-20 summit in Hamburg was whether Trump would confront Putin over long-standing allegations of meddling in last year’s presidential campaign.
+One of the big questions going into Friday’s meeting on the sidelines of the G-20 summit in Hamburg was whether Trump would confront Putin over long-standing allegations of meddling in last year’s presidential campaign

-Secretary of State Rex Tillerson told reporters that Trump in fact opened the meeting with those concerns, leading to a robust discussion.
+Secretary of State Rex Tillerson told reporters that Trump in fact opened the meeting with those concerns, leading to a "robust" discussion.

-"The president pushed Putin, on multiple occasions -- Putin denied involvement, as I believe he has done in the past," Tillerson said.
+"The president pressed Putin, on multiple occasions -- Putin denied involvement, as I believe he has done in the past," Tillerson said in an off-camera briefing with Treasury Secretary Steven Mnuchin.

+“The two agreed this was a substantial hindrance to the ability to move the Russian, U.S. relationship forward,” Tillerson said.

+At the same time, he said the two leaders "connected very quickly" and had "positive chemistry," focusing on ways to move forward as opposed to "relitigating" the past.

-But he suggested the leaders could find room to work together when it comes to Syria, perhaps the most serious source of tensions between Washington and Moscow.
-Tillerson said the two leaders had "positive chemistry."
+The centerpiece of those efforts is Syria, perhaps the most serious source of tensions between Washington and Moscow.
+Tillerson claimed the meeting yielded indications the two countries could in fact work together.

 As the meeting was wrapping up, The Associated Press reported the U.S. and Russia reached an agreement for a cease-fire in southwest Syria, to take effect July 9.
-According to the AP, a separate deal to create "de-escalation zones" was brokered -- Tillerson seemed to confirm such an agreement during his briefing.
+According to the AP, a separate deal to create "de-escalation zones" was brokered -- Tillerson confirmed the agreement during his briefing.

-Russia has backed Bashar Assad in Syria, while the U.S. has backed opposition forces for years.
-This conflict made Syria perhaps the toughest of many issues on the table for the highly anticipated talks Friday.
-As the two sat down, Trump said they’ve had “very, very good talks” that will continue.

-“We look forward to a lot of very positive things happening, with Russia and the United States and for everybody concerned,” Trump said, telling Putin: “It’s an honor to be with you.”
+“Do we have the same objectives in mind?
+By and large, our objectives are exactly the same, but how we get there, we each have a view,” Tillerson said, adding “maybe they’ve got the right approach and we’ve got the wrong approach.”

+Despite those comments, the U.S. and Russia have backed opposing sides in Syria, with Russia supporting its ally Bashar Assad and the U.S. having backed opposition forces for years.
+Both countries, though, are targeting Islamic State terrorists.

+Tillerson confirmed to reporters Friday that the Trump administration’s stance on the Assad regime is unchanged.

+“Our position continues to be that we see no long-term role for the Assad family or the Assad regime, and we have made this clear to everyone,” Tillerson said.

-Trump, Putin, Secretary of State Rex Tillerson, and Russian Foreign Minister Sergey Lavrov were in the room for Friday's high-profile meeting.
+Trump, Putin, Tillerson, and Russian Foreign Minister Sergey Lavrov were in the room for Friday's high-profile meeting.

 Given the controversy surrounding alleged Russian meddling in the U.S. presidential election and Democrats' efforts to tie Trump to Putin, the first meeting between the men was being closely watched.